 - Marginalizes brake line expansion under heavy braking

-- Includes specific lines, brackets, and fittings by vehicle type
+- Specific lines, brackets, and fittings by vehicle type

 - Line pressures bench-tested to up 3,000 PSI

-Obvious leak of hydraulic fluid – If a driver finds fluid on a rotor-surface, or fluid is found on the ground just adjacent to rotor path, it is likely that fluid is leaking from the hose fittings, or from the hoses themselves.
-Take action immediately.
+Obvious leak of hydraulic fluid – If you find fluid on a rotor-surface or fluid on the ground adjacent to rotor path, it is likely from the hose fittings or from the hoses themselves.

-Longer brake pedal – If a driver ‘feels’ a longer pedal stoke than normal, this characteristic usually represents a leak somewhere in the fluid containment system, i.e. fittings or a hose itself.
-Take action immediately.
+Longer brake pedal – If it feels like a longer pedal stoke than normal, this could be a leak in the fluid containment system, i.e. fittings or a hose itself.